wenbo5565/AppliedProject_GrantingLoan/README.md

 ### Overview

 Loan interest charges is an important revenue stream for commerial banks and other financial institutions.
 Loan application prediction is a key component in the loan management process.
-In this project, we develop a machine learnning model to predict whether a loan application will be fully paid back in the further based on a bank's historical data.
+In this project, we develop a machine learnning model to predict whether a loan application will be fully paid back in the future based on a bank's historical data.
 We show that our model's performance is better than the bank's current strategy.
 Additionally, based on our test results, we propose a new strategy on previously denied applications to further increase profitability.

 ### Data